wildtruc/winestarter/README.md

 ## optional desktop environment replacement:
 ## This option allow you to replace a buggy enduser graphical environment
 ## by a lighter one (OpenGl glitch, etc).
-This suppose a second desktop UI is
+This suppose a second desktop UI is already installed.
-## already installed.
 ## set enable (1) or disable (0)
 set_desktop_env=0
 ## selec the default UI and replacement UI
 default_desktop='cinnamon'
-secondary_desktop='/usr/bin/openbox'
+secondary_desktop='openbox'
 ## reverse mouse button
 mouse_set=0
 mouse_dev='Minicute Mouse'